davidly/rvos/README.md

 in the emulator makes it about 64x slower.
 Four Grammys and she deserved more.

 The Gnu g++ compiler produces code that's about 10% faster than the Microsoft C++ compiler.

-ttt_riscv.s is a sample assembler app.
-This requires rvos_shell.s, which has _start and a function to print text to the console that apps can call.
-I used the SiPeed Maixduino Arduino Gnu tools for the K210 RISC-V machine.
-The shell is slightly different on the actual hardware -- it calls bamain (not main) and the text print function prints to the device's LCD.

-* Sample assembler files:
-    * make_s.bat:     test app build script. compiles and links ttt_riscv.s and riscv_shell.s to make ttt_riscv.elf
-    * ttt_riscv.s:    app to prove you can't win a nuclear war per War Games
-    * rvos_shell.s:   wrapper for the app (defines _start and rvos ABI)
-    * minimal.ino:    Arduino IDE equivalent C++ app for riscv_shell.s on the K210 hardware

 If you get a runtime error like this then use the -h or -m flags to reserve more RAM for the heap.